sumust/cs394n/README.md

 zsm@utexas.edu

-My research area is....
+My research interests include deep learning, AI in healthcare, and other interdisciplinary applications of AI.

-I also have a background in...
+My current research are is reinforcement learning for programming languages and systems.

-and I have hidden talents in...
+I also have a background in full-stack web development, cybersecurity, and dealing with data.

 Three potential topics I'd be interested in working on are: